polkadot-fellows/RFCs/text/0150-voting-while-delegating.md

 ## Summary

 This RFC proposes changes to `pallet-conviction-voting` that allow for simultaneous voting and delegation.
 For example, Alice could delegate to Bob, then later vote on a referendum while keeping their delegation to Bob intact.
-It is a strict subset of [RFC 35](https://github.com/polkadot-fellows/RFCs/pull/35).
+It is a strict subset of Leemo's [RFC 35](https://github.com/polkadot-fellows/RFCs/pull/35).

 ## Motivation